dataflowr/website/modules/12-attention.md

 ![](/modules/extras/attention/dessin.jpg)

+Note that this block is equivariant: if we permute the inputs, then the outputs will be permuted with the same permutation.
+As a result, the order of the input is irrelevant to the transformer block.
+In particular, this order cannot be used.
+The important notion of positional encoding allows us to take order into account.
+It is a deterministic unique encoding for each time step that is added to the input tokens.

 ## Transformers using Named Tensor Notation

 In [Transformers using Named Tensor Notation](https://hackmd.io/@mlelarge/HkVlvrc8j), we derive the formal equations for the Transformer block using named tensor notation.

 ## Hacking a simple Transformer block

-Now is the time to have fun building a simple transformer block and to [think like transformers](https://github.com/dataflowr/notebooks/blob/master/Module12/GPT_hist.ipynb) (open in [colab](https://colab.research.google.com/github/dataflowr/notebooks/blob/master/Module12/GPT_hist.ipynb))
+Now is the time to have fun building a simple transformer block and to [think like transformers](https://github.com/dataflowr/notebooks/blob/master/Module12/GPT_hist.ipynb) (open in [colab](https://colab.research.google.com/github/dataflowr/notebooks/blob/master/Module12/GPT_hist.ipynb)).